Abbie Wang Mandarin Instructor

 Gretchen Schultz has a Bachelor of Science in Physical Therapy from LSU Medical Center.
 Gretchen competed internationally in acrobatic gymnastics for TEAM USA.
 She is the Newman Varsity Gymnastics Head Coach and is a certified USAG Junior Olympic Women's Team Coach.
 Her company NOLA Gymnastics teamed up with Newman to provide a Junior Olympic Gymnastic Training Center on campus.

-Coach Jeff York has been teaching scholastic chess to kids professionally for 14 years.
+Coach Jeff York has been teaching scholastic chess to kids professionally for over 15 years.
 His education includes a B.A. from University of South Florida, an M.A. from Tulane University in Latin American Studies, and an M.A. in Linguistics from University of South Florida.
 He has taught at all levels, from kindergartners to University students.
 He is a twice published author and is a Spanish and Portuguese speaker.
 In his chess teaching career, his students have won four Florida State Scholastic Championships, one National Scholastic Championship, one National Team Championship, and two Louisiana State Scholastic Championships.
 His hobbies and interests include soccer, running, chess, languages, and playing music as a bassist and drummer.
 Most of all, he loves seeing kids achieve success in chess and in life by learning chess.

-Jeremy Parker Newman Lower School Music Teacher for Pre-K through 3rd Grades
+Jeremy Parker Newman Lower School Music Teacher

 Jeremy Parker holds a Bachelor’s in Music Composition from Kansas State University and a Master’s in Music Theory from the University of Minnesota.
 He teaches Pre-K through 3rd grade music at Newman during the day, primarily employing the music ed. philosophies of Zoltan Kodaly.
 He is in his seventh year in the classroom and has also taught private piano and guitar lessons for 11 years, in both Louisiana and Kansas (where he grew up).
 Mr. Parker fell in love with music at a very early age, taking his first piano lesson at age five and going to his first Def Leppard concert at age 9.
 In his spare time he finds great personal fulfillment in composing for piano, exploring New Orleans’ music scene, doing harmonic dictation and other dorky music theory things, and seeing just how many times he can eat Chipotle in a week.